 The display of these notices can be controlled by different criteria that are applicable to a customer’s cart.
-Let’s take detailed look:
+Let’s take a detailed look:

 - Message based on order amount – You can provide a message based on the order amount of the customer.
-For example, the if the Cart value is $85, you can display a message like “Shop for $100 to avail Free Shipping”.
-This has high potential to improve the average order value.
+For example, if the Cart value is $85, you can display a message like “Shop for $100 to avail Free Shipping”.
+This has a high potential to improve the average order value.

 - Provide a personalized order – You can offer customers personal offers based on where they came from.
 For example, you can display something like “Avail special discount for our Facebook followers with coupon code FB20!”, if the customer came from our Facebook page.

 You can use this plugin specifically for recovering abandoned carts.
 Basically, after creating your email, you need to set a trigger ‘after add to cart, and then choose a time delay.
 The sending delay should be the time that you assume is too long to complete a purchase.
 Also, it has an option to make sure that you are not sending the mail to a customer who did purchase the product.
-You can set this up for specific products or categories or for all the products on your store.
+You can set this up for specific products or categories or for all the products in your store.

 Similar to Cart notices, another effective on-site conversion targeting option is displaying a pop-up.
 Compared to notices, these are more conspicuous and hard to miss.
-Basically, you can recover upto 15% of carts that are about to get abandoned.
+Basically, you can recover up to 15% of carts that are about to get abandoned.
 Optimonk uses exit intent technology to determine when a visitor decides to leave your site.
 And, it will display a targeted offer to this visitor to increase the chances of engagement.